A few miles outside the Welsh town of Aberystwyth lies Nanteos, ‘Stream of the Nightingale’. Take a look around this

 I could happily have spend my evening luxuriating in this bath.
-But after settling into our stunning room for the night, Mark and I took a look around the rest of the house.
+But after settling into my stunning room for the night, I took a look around the rest of the house.

 The library is perfect for relaxing in, with several small tables dotted around, and two leather Chesterfield sofas.
 The low lighting and rich green colour of the walls make the room feel elegant but still very cosy.

 The Library bar is well stocked with a selection of beers, wines and spirits and a good range of soft drinks is available.